evandrocoan/lark/docs/json_tutorial.md

  - rule\* means *any amount*.
 That means, zero or more instances of that rule.
  - [rule] means *optional*.
 That means zero or one instance of that rule.

-Lark also supports the rule+ operator, meaning one or more instances.
+Pushdown also supports the rule+ operator, meaning one or more instances.
 It also supports the rule? operator which is another way to say *optional*.

 Of course, we still haven't defined "STRING" and "NUMBER".
-Luckily, both these literals are already defined in Lark's common library:
+Luckily, both these literals are already defined in Pushdown's common library:

     %import common.ESCAPED_STRING   -> STRING
     %import common.SIGNED_NUMBER    -> NUMBER